llemcke/VacationWeather/README.md

 Created a Flask file to manage the backend.
 So far is being used to host, but will be used to interact with the database, as well as process data and send outputs to the formData file. ->app.py

 **Fixed Issues**:
--Designed database to store API call data to decrease amount of API calls required.
+- Designed database to store API call data to decrease amount of API calls required.

 **Current Issues**:
--Need to fix the date selector (was previously working) -Need to get inputs to Flask file
+- Need to fix the date selector (was previously working)
+- Need to get inputs to Flask file

 **How to fix issues**:
--Debug and find what messed up date selector
+- Debug and find what messed up date selector
--Work with form tag and POST and GET methods
+- Work with form tag and POST and GET methods

 **Challenges during this section**:
--Had to learn how to use Bootstrap as well as set up a flask file to host -Difficult time trying to interact backend with front end.
+- Had to learn how to use Bootstrap as well as set up a flask file to host
+- Difficult time trying to interact backend with front end.
 I believe that working with the form tag and GET and POST methods is the fix I need.
 I was debating how to go about getting info from the front end to the back end and after research came up with 3 solutions: 1.
 Use js2py to translate javascript code to python and call functions from formData.
 2. Use ajax to do the same thing, 3.
 Focus on mostly using flask to grab and process inputs and outputs.

+**August 10th:**
+Created a new html doc to handle the results page after user selects inputs.
+Designed a ranking system to rank locations based off of user preferences.
+The biggest element is temperature, since that is what most people look for when planning a vacation.
+If user selects avoid precipitation, the rankings are heavily affected the more precipitation that location historically has during the selected week.

+I have noticed when testing that when data is pulled from the database, it is a lot quicker than when data is pulled from the API.
+At the end of the project I will compare time difference.

+**Changes**
+- Decided to change the form inputs and scrap the rain and snow radio buttons and wind checkbox.
+Now it is just a single checkbox that says "avoid precipitation" This should simplify user choice and they can view the rain and snowfall in the results anyways.
+- Weather Object now has "rankings" attribute, to store the rank value in the object.
+- Weather Object also now has rain and snow as floats to make it more accurate
+- no longer need javascript file since flask handles the entire backend now

+**Fixed issues**
+- Date selector has been fixed
+- Flask file now takes all inputs.
+Used the calculate button as a "submit" button and added post method and action to form tag

+**Current issues**
+- There are no current issues I have that are unintended

+**Next steps**
+- Implement a geographic location API to help validate data and keep database queries consistent.
+- data validation for entire form
+- Make result cards more appealing and accurate using icons

+**Challenges during this sections**
+- Trying to rank all the locations, and then sort the array to pass to front end.
+I decided to add a ranking attribute to the Weather object to store its ranking for the current use.
+Another idea was to just rank locations based off of the temperature and target temperature selected by the user, but I wanted to implement a ranking system with precipitation as well.
+- It took me a while to figure out using flask as a backend, but once I understood passing variables, it became much easier.